This post was updated on November 6th, 2019

 After having my baby, I was given a crash course in just how important sleep is for PCOS management.
 As I gratefully gritted my teeth through an exceptionally challenging first 12 months of parenthood l learned that some of the set-backs I was experiencing were directly related to my lack of sleep.

-While we know that sleep can affect insulin resistance in women with PCOS (Tasali et al. 200851), studies have also shown that even otherwise healthy people see a reduction in insulin sensitivity with recurrent nights of insufficient sleep (Van Cauter 201152; Nedeltcheva et al. 200953).
+While we know that poor quality sleep can affect insulin resistance in women with PCOS (Tasali et al. 200851), studies have also shown that even otherwise healthy people see a reduction in insulin sensitivity with recurrent nights of insufficient sleep (Van Cauter 201152; Nedeltcheva et al. 200953).
 This is understood to be caused by increased inflammation which is also going to make all your other PCOS symptoms worse too (Irwin et al. 201654).

 I saw this first hand when after months of seriously interrupted sleep, my dear husband’s six-pack slowly disappeared into a bulging keg of multiple love handles.